YueLiPicasso/intro_ocaml/OCanren_exercises/ratexpr/README.md

 is a consideration.
 For example if `GCD(a,b,c)` holds, which  means that `c` is the GCD of `a` and `b`, then `GCD(b,a,c)` also holds.
 I found it conceptually helpful to distinguish a commutative implementation of `GCD` from a non-commutative implementation, the latter of which can be used to define the former.
+Alternative solutions exist for almost every relation name defined in this project: they are all written down and tested and only the pleasant ones are kept in the final source code and the rest are left in the commit records.

 ## History